The Bankrate promise

 - Your state might not allow contractors to accept tips, or make them report it as income

-Alternatives to tipping contractors
+Alternatives to cash tips

 If tipping seems inappropriate, there are other ways to thank the crew who remodeled your bathroom or the plumber who fixed every leaky faucet in the house.

 Give your contractor a positive review online, on their own site or sites like Yelp, HomeAdvisor and Angi.
 A good review can help the contractor attract more clients in the future, and you might get a discount next time you hire the contractor for a big project.

 You can always express your gratitude with a handwritten note or reference letter; or you can offer to be a reference for prospective clients to call.

 And some might argue that being nice to the workers while they’re on the job — offering non-alcoholic liquid refreshments, sharing snacks and granting unrestricted use of the bathroom — garners more gratitude and shows more appreciation than tipping them after the job’s done.

 Other alternatives to cash gratuities include giving gift cards or gift certificates, entertainment event tickets, gift baskets, a plate of home-cooked/baked goods or even a bottle of wine.

 And of course: Helping them find more business.
 “Providing referrals is another good tip alternative for home contractors,” says Patel.

 The bottom line on tipping a contractor